 The previous five editions of the Club World Cup were won by the European clubs, however Tite and his squad knew they had a strong chance of upsetting the Champions League holders.

 The match was scoreless after an hour.
 Both sides had chances but neither defence was letting up.
 Corinthians was pushing for a winner, though.
 Danilo managed to find a small passage at the top of the box, but he was blocked and sent up in the air by Gary Cahill.
 Guerrero, who was anticipating a deflection or rebound, was standing unchallenged in the six-yard box and nicked the ball over the line.
 Corinthians were ahead and closed out the match to lift their second Club World Cup.

 Tite rightfully received praise for his tactical setup, but Guerrero was the hero.
 He was often decisive on the grand stage and was a year removed from leading the 2011 Copa América in scoring.
 Two of his goals, against Uruguay and Mexico, secured four points for Peru.
 Guerrero was also pivotal in matches with Chile, Ecuador and Paraguay.
 He was never shy when the lights shined the brightest.

-Even at the age of 33 with Flamengo, Guerrero continues to score at an incredible rate.
+Even at the age of 34 with Flamengo, Guerrero continues to score at an incredible rate.
 Strikers in their mid-30s are not supposed to be producing at those levels – they are supposed to be in decline.
-In fact, Guerrero is arguably better at 33 than he was in his prime in Germany.
-His goals against Venezuela and Uruguay in March 2017 kept Peru’s slim hopes of World Cup qualification intact.
-The latter was especially brilliant considering Guerrero outmuscled one of football’s elite centre-backs in Diego Godín before calmly slotting the ball past Fernando Muslera.
+In fact, Guerrero is arguably better at 34 than he was in his prime in Germany.
+His goals against Venezuela and Uruguay in March 2017 essentially sent the nation to Russia.
+The latter one was especially brilliant considering Guerrero outmuscled one of football’s elite centre-backs in Diego Godín before calmly slotting the ball past Fernando Muslera.